-Aviation noise affects children not only in school.
-It has effects on their whole life and their wellbeing.
+Aircraft noise affects children not only in school.
+It has effects on their whole lives and their well-being.
 This is why NORAH also examined the quality of life of the schoolchildren.
-The information for this comes from two different points of view: On the one hand, the children themselves were asked how they would assess their wellbeing in different areas of their lives.
-On the other hand, the parents were asked how they would assess the situation of the children.
-Teachers also provided information about how they assess the effects of aviation noise on lessons.
-"With the headset system we were able to exclude as far as possible factors that would hinder comprehension."
+The information for this came from two different points of view.
+On the one hand, the children themselves were asked how they would assess their well-being in different areas of their lives.
+On the other hand, the parents were asked how they would assess the children's situation.
+Teachers also provided information about how they assess the effects of aircraft noise on lessons.